Archive: Major New Nature Center Planned for Macomb County

 “We are thrilled to be designated as the future home of this exciting waterfront nature attraction, which will provide a unique gathering place in Macomb County for family fun and learning, educational programming and community engagement,” said Macomb County Executive Mark Hackel.

 The Great Lakes Nature Center will be home to a number of Great Lakes fish, including lake sturgeon and paddlefish – which are now extinct in the Great Lakes – and will focus on conservation efforts for these and other endangered species.
-It will include habitats for native amphibians, reptiles, turtles, small mammals, shorebirds and birds of prey – many of which will have been rescued and non-releasable, such as sandhill cranes – and will also feature a native butterfly garden.
+It will include habitats for native amphibians, reptiles, small mammals, shorebirds and birds of prey – many of which will have been rescued and deemed non-releasable, such as sandhill cranes – and will also feature a native butterfly garden.

 The Great Lakes Nature Center will provide the community opportunities for birding, astronomy and citizen science and will offer programs that focus on education, conservation, science and animal welfare as well as the environmental protection and economic importance of North America’s freshwater inland seas.
 It will be one of the largest nature attractions of its kind dedicated entirely to the Great Lakes, which hold 21 percent of the Earth’s accessible fresh water.